eturea/Receipts-for-YNAB-site/terms.md

-# Terms of Service for YNAB Receipts
+# Terms of Service for Receipts for YNAB

 **Effective Date:** October 15, 2025
 **Last Updated:** October 15, 2025

-Welcome to **YNAB Receipts**.
-These Terms of Service ("Terms", "Agreement") are a legal agreement between you ("User", "you", or "your") and **eTurea** ("we", "us", or "our") governing your use of the YNAB Receipts mobile application (the "App", "Service").
+Welcome to **Receipts for YNAB**.
+These Terms of Service ("Terms", "Agreement") are a legal agreement between you ("User", "you", or "your") and **eTurea** ("we", "us", or "our") governing your use of the Receipts for YNAB mobile application (the "App", "Service").

-**By downloading, installing, or using YNAB Receipts, you agree to be bound by these Terms.** If you do not agree to these Terms, do not use the App.
+**By downloading, installing, or using Receipts for YNAB, you agree to be bound by these Terms.** If you do not agree to these Terms, do not use the App.

 ---

 ## 1. Acceptance of Terms

 ### 1.1 Agreement to Terms
-By accessing or using YNAB Receipts, you confirm that:
+By accessing or using Receipts for YNAB, you confirm that:
 - You are at least 13 years of age
 - You have the legal capacity to enter into this Agreement
 - You have read, understood, and agree to be bound by these Terms